SiwonP/simple/README.md

 $ npm run dev                         # Run development server which should open at localhost:8080 with auto refresh
 $ npm run build                       # Run build of the bundle.js in the dist folder
 ```

+## State of the template

+This is in current development and it is likely to support more options as the time goes by